Alice in Chains to perform atop Space Needle among string of Seattle events

 - Now streaming: 'Avengers: Infinity War,' 'Disenchantment,' 'Nightmare Alley'

 Alice in Chains are set to drop their new “Rainier Fog” full-length Aug.
 24, a day before headlining day two of KISW’s Pain in the Grass concerts at White River Amphitheatre.
-Saturday’s lineup also includes The Cure and fellow ’90s rockers Stone Temple Pilots and Bush.
+Saturday’s lineup also includes The Cult and fellow ’90s rockers Stone Temple Pilots and Bush.
 Also performing are Seattle vets Walking Papers, featuring members of The Missionary Position, Screaming Trees’ Barrett Martin and Duff McKagan of Guns N’ Roses fame.

 There’s certainly some precedent for Seattle rockers ascending the Needle for publicity’s sake, though Alice in Chains will be the first to play the skyline landmark since it underwent its recent $100 million makeover.
 Earlier this year, Pearl Jam’s Mike McCready raised the band’s flag above the Space Needle to promote its Home Shows concerts and fundraising campaign, which had the city abuzz last week.
 In 2013, Mudhoney became the first band to play on the Needle’s roof, not just the observation deck, when the seminal sludge-punks kicked off Sub Pop Records’ 25th anniversary celebrations with a public performance live-streamed by KEXP.